Eduap-com/WordMat/How to build WordMat.md

 **Notes**
 >If load(solvereal) fails the contents of the file can be copy/pasted to the terminal window in stead.

-## Creating WordMatWinMac.dotm for Mac
+## Creating WordMatMac.dotm for Mac
 Whenever there are changes to the VBA code in WordMat.dotm a new Mac-version of the same file must be prepared.
-This file is called *WordMatWinMac.dotm*
+This file is called *WordMatMac.dotm*
 Changes in the VBA code must always take place in the Windows version, because Mac can mess up the file.
-WordMatWinMac.dotm is basically a copy of WordMat.dotm.
+WordMatMac.dotm is basically a copy of WordMat.dotm.
 Any changes in the code between Windows and Mac are handles within the VBA code using compiler constants.
 However there are a couple of caveats:
 - Keyboard shortcuts will not work from Windows to Mac
 - Special characters will mess up in the code, menus etc This second problem was resolved at some point by Microsoft or Apple, but has been reintroduced since version v.1.19.

 To avoid this, follow this procedure:
-1. On Windows: Copy WordMat.dotm and rename to WordMatWinMac.dotm
+1. On Windows: Copy WordMat.dotm and rename to WordMatMac.dotm
 2. On Windows: Run the macro *'ReplaceToNonUnicode'* (Press Alt+F8) *This macro will only run if you have set Word to trust the VBA project object model* *Files | Settings | Trust Center | Trust Center Settings | Macro Settings | Trust access to the VBA project object model * (The macro replaces special charcters by other text sequences like *ae* for æ)
-3. Open WordMatWinMac.dotm on Mac by first opening Word and then choosing the file.
-(Do not open by clicking the file in Finder)
-   Activate macros when prompted
+3. Open WordMatMac.dotm on Mac by first opening Word and then choosing the file.
+(Do not open by clicking the file in Finder) Activate macros when prompted
 4. In the menu click *Tools | Customize keyboard*.
 Then click *Reset all* at the bottom and OK.
 5. Run the macro *'ReplaceToUnicode'* (Press fn+Alt+F8)
 6. Run the macro *'GenerateKeyboardShortcuts'* (Press fn+Alt+F8)
 7. Check if the VBA code will compile on Mac by pressing fn+Alt+F11 to open the VBE then click in the menu *Debug | Compile project*
-8. Place the *WordMatWinMac.dotm* file in the root of the Mac folder
+8. Place the *WordMatMac.dotm* file in the root of the Mac folder